Skip to content

 dotnet add package Google.GenAI --version 1.7.0

-🔗 @google/genai on npm · Google.GenAI on NuGet — Google's official SDKs for Gemini.
-Both support function calling.
+🔗 @google/genai on npm · Google.GenAI on NuGet · google-genai on PyPI — Google's official SDKs for Gemini.
+All support function calling.

 Build the Agent

-Create a new file called agent.js (Node.js) or Agent.cs (.NET).
+Create a new file called agent.js (Node.js), Agent.cs (.NET), or agent.py (Python).
 This replaces the hardcoded callTool() calls in the client with a natural language loop driven by Gemini.

 text